brooth/jeta-site/mysite/home/markdown/custom-processor.md

 First of all, we must create a separate module since a processor and all the corresponding code is needed at compile time only.
 Also, this module must be compiled into byte-code before in order to be passed to `javac` as the annotation processor.

 There are no special requirements for this module.
 It is a plain `java` project.
-Assume we named it "HelloWorldSampleApt" and used `gradle` of course:
+Assume we named it "HelloWorldSampleApt" and certainly used `gradle` to build:

     :::groovy
     apply plugin: 'java'